ml-archive/blog/source/our-stacks/ios/index.md

 ### Language

 ##### Swift
-We've started as soon as Swift 1.0 was released and since then we have migrated all our projects through Swift 2 up to Swift 3 and we make sure all our frameworks and dependencies support all versions of the language.
+We've started with Swift as soon as version 1.0 was released and since then we have migrated all our projects through Swift 2 up to Swift 3 and we make sure all our frameworks and dependencies support all versions of the language.

 ##### Objective-C
 Objective-C is a thing of the past for us, but occasionally we do maintain projects or update applications still written in Objective-C.